A guide to forms & dynamic forms in Jira Service Management

 Step 3: Add, arrange and configure fields

-• Choose the right fields from the Fields panel and drag them to the right place.
+• Choose the right form fields from the Fields panel and drag them to the right place.

 Forms Jira Service Management